origo-map/origo-documentation/content/layers.md

 `layerType` | option to set how the vector layer should be rendered.
 The options are cluster, [image](https://openlayers.org/en/latest/apidoc/ol.source.ImageVector.html) or vector.
 Default is vector.
 `clusterStyle` | the style to be used for clustered features.
 Is required if layerType cluster is used.
 `clusterOptions` | options for clustering.
 See the settings page for details.
+`stylePicker` | Adds a dropup with alternative styles in the layer info.
+An array of styles defined with title, style and clusterStyle.
+Optional.
 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
 `featureinfoTitle` | attribute to be used instead of the title property as the title for the popup/sidebar.
 Optional.
 `removable` | Adds a _Remove layer_ option to the layer info menu if set to true.
 Optional.